nxp-mcuxpresso/mcuxsdk-examples/usb_examples/usb_host_hid_generic/readme.md

 1. Download the program to the target board.
 2. Power off the target board and power on again.
-3. Connect devices to the board.
+3. Make sure to use a USB HUB or an adapter with OTG functionality firstly.
+Connect devices to the board.

 > For detailed instructions, see the appropriate board User's Guide.
 > this example could be tested with the "usb_device_hid_generic" example in pairs.